bsmg/beat-saber-community-wiki/support.md

-To back up your custom content simply move them out of the `Beat Saber Directory` Either to your desktop or the folder before that, your directory will usually be at
+To back up your custom content simply move them out of the `Beat Saber Directory` Either to your desktop or the folder before that, your directory will usually be at *The fastest way I found was to just cut it and paste it into the directory just before beatsaber, a.k.a a nearby/previous directory it takes only a few seconds to cut and paste.*

 >Steam: 	`\steamapps\common\Beat Saber\`